lisandros82/powerShell-Docs.es-es/reference/docs-conceptual/developer/cmdlet/creating-a-cmdlet-without-parameters.md

     ...
     ```

-7. Use el cmdlet `Get-Member` para enumerar las propiedades disponibles para cada proceso.
+7. Use the `Get-Member` cmdlet to list the properties available for each process.

     ```powershell
     $p | Get-Member -MemberType property